ChristyDotDev/fife-bins/README.md

 WEBHOOK_ID = SOMEWEBHOOK_ID
 ```
 UPRN is your unique property reference number, you can find this on the API request made after you select your address on https://www.fife.gov.uk/services/bin-calendar

-HOME_ASSISTANT_URL is the URL and port of your Home Assistant instances, WEBHOOK_ID is the ID of the webhook automation you've created in HA (below)
+HOME_ASSISTANT_URL is the URL and port of your Home Assistant instances

+WEBHOOK_ID is the ID of the webhook automation you've created in HA (below)

 ## Home Assistant Webhook